 Insurance policy details are critical.
-As hurricane season approaches, it is important to review your policy.
+Before a storm strikes, it is important to review your policy.
 Remember: If Florida is under a hurricane watch or warning, it is likely too late to purchase insurance.

 Here are some details to review about your insurance:

 - Windstorm insurance typically carries a much higher deductible than other coverage.

 - Take your insurance documents with you if you leave the area because of the storm.

 - Scan your insurance documents into your computer and then mail those files to an email account.